Sugar propaganda in the Second Polish Republic (1925–1932): Campaign (1925–1929)

-Sugar propaganda poster: 'Mother do not keep sugar away from children.'
+Sugar propaganda poster: 'Mother do not keep sugar away from children.
+Sugar reinforces bones, gives health and strength.'

 In 1925, the Sugar Consumption Propaganda Commission (Komisja Propagandy Konsumpcji Cukru, KPKC) was established in Second Polish Republic, headed by Hipolit Liciński.
 The main objective of the commission was to increase sugar consumption through various propaganda activities and cooperation with state institutions.
 One of the KPKC's tools was the introduction of promotional materials such as leaflets, books and advertising slogans to convince the public to consume more sugar.
 These materials often featured stories and characters to serve as examples, and the number of propaganda slogans invented was impressive.
 During this, many works of the type were created: Poradnik dla gospodyń, W jaki sposób otrzymuje się cukier i jakie ma on znaczenie dla człowieka, Cukier i jego własności odżywcze, Co każdy powinien wiedzieć o cukrze.
 To support sales, the KPKC collaborated with the Sugar Bank, and its actions were inspired by solutions used in other countries.

 An important part of the committee's work was the fight against saccharin, considered to be a competitor to sugar.
 In 1927 a regulation was introduced restricting its sale, and between 1928 and 1929 an intensive anti-saccharin campaign was conducted to discourage the public from using this sweetener.
 In 1929, further measures were taken, including broadcasts on Polish Radio in which Zygmunt Chybowski presented sugar as an essential component of the daily diet.
 However, the effectiveness of this medium was limited.
 There were only 200,000 radio subscribers in Poland at the time, which significantly reduced the reach of the campaign.
 Sugar was also a luxury product at the time.

 Despite the committee's strong commitment, the activities carried out between 1925 and 1929 did not yield the expected results.
 The problems stemmed from the lack of quality promotional material and underdeveloped propaganda strategies.
 Even the chairmen of the KRCK admitted that the campaign needed a more sophisticated approach and more effort in creating effective advertising tools.
 Although many measures were taken, the need for improvement became clear in the following years.